Don’t throw away your cannabis leaves! Here are four uses for cannabis leaves that are better than putting them in your local landfill.

 Types of Cannabis Leaves

-When kept raw (not dried or heated), cannabinoids in the plant are found in their acid form rather than their “active” form, meaning you will not experience psychoactive effects from eating or drinking raw cannabis.
+When kept raw (not dried or heated), cannabinoids in the plant are found in their acid form rather than their “active” form, meaning you will not experience psychoactive effects or a “high” from eating or drinking raw cannabis leaves.
 Cannabinoids in their acid form, such as THCa and CBDa, provide their own unique benefits through their interaction with the endocannabinoid system.

-Although you can make much more potent cannabis-infused butter with the plant’s flowers, cannabis leaves, especially sugar leaves, can also be used to create cannabinoid-infused butter.
+Although you can make much more potent cannabis-infused butter with the plant’s flowers, cannabis leaves, especially sugar leaves, can also be used to create cannabinoid-infused butter or cannabutter.

-To create cannabis butter, you will need to heat your butter and leaves over low heat.
+To create cannabis leaf butter, you will need to heat your butter and leaves over low heat.
 This will both decarboxylate your cannabinoids and assist in their absorption into the butter.
 The same general technique can be used to infuse cannabinoids into oils like olive oil or coconut oil.
 Once the butter has been strained of the plant material and cooled, it can be spread on toast or used to create any number of cannabis-infused edibles.
+Try incorporating your cannabis leaf butter into baked goods like brownies, or using it to top baked potatoes or a steak at dinner.

 Get full instructions for making cannabis butter here.